Brickell: Transportation

 Public Transportation in the Downtown/Brickell area is used more than in any other part of Miami and is a vital part of Brickell's life.
 Metrorail, Miami's heavy rail system, has one station in Brickell at the Brickell Station.
 In addition to Metrorail, the Metromover train system runs 3 lines throughout Downtown (the Downtown Loop, the Omni Loop, and the Brickell Loop).
 The Metromover connects with Metrorail and is free.
 Metromover stations can be found at roughly every two blocks in Brickell.

 Metrorail has stops throughout Miami with connections to Miami International Airport, all Miami-Dade County bus lines, Tri-Rail and Amtrak.
 The main bus station in Downtown is located next to the Arsht Center at the Adrienne Arsht Center Station.
 Plans are in place to connect the Metrorail to Midtown and South Beach.

 As an urban and pedestrian-friendly area with an extensive public transit network, Brickell (along with Downtown, Omni, and South Beach) is one of the areas in Miami where a car-free lifestyle is commonplace.
 Many Brickellites get around by foot, bicycle, scooter, Metromover, taxi, or ride share app.
 The Metromover is a popular alternative to walking in the area, especially on rainy, hot or cold days, as the Metromover is free, and stations are located roughly every two blocks throughout the area.

 The City of Miami, along with the Downtown Development Authority, has begun bicycle initiatives promoting citywide bike parking and bike lanes, which have made bicycling much more popular for residents.
 Bike lanes and bike sharrows are currently planned for the majority of Downtown streets to be painted by the end of 2010.
 Decobike, the popular bike-sharing program in Miami Beach, announced a launch in Brickell/Downtown Miami in mid-2014.
 The Venetian Causeway is a bicycle commuter route that connects South Beach to Downtown.
 The Rickenbacker Causeway is very popular on weekends for recreational bicyclists, and bicycles can outnumber cars on the causeway.

 Taxis and ride share services

 Taxis and ride share services, like Uber and Alto, are popular in Brickell, especially from Brickell to South Beach, Design District or to Coconut Grove.
 Since many Brickell residents choose to not have cars, taxis and ride share services are also popular for rides within Downtown neighborhoods, especially after midnight when the Metromover stops running.
 Taxis can be hailed on the street or telephoned, and ride sharing services can be ordered using mobile apps.

 Media

 Brickell Magazine is a magazine covering Brickell and Downtown Miami.
-Launched in 2008, it is published by TAG Media, Inc. Jorge Arauz is the editor-in-chief.
+Launched in 2008, it is published by TAG Media, Inc.